bendews/uplink/docs/source/decorators.rst

 .. autoclass:: uplink.inject

-returns.*
+accepts.*
 =========

-Converting an HTTP response body into a custom Python object is straightforward with Uplink; the :py:mod:`uplink.returns` modules exposes optional decorators for defining the expected return type and data serialization format for any consumer method.
+Converting an HTTP response body into a custom Python object is straightforward with Uplink; the :py:mod:`uplink.accepts` modules exposes optional decorators for defining the expected return type and data serialization format for any consumer method.